-These finely-crafted wooden boats have become synonymous with the Grand Canyon, thanks in no small part to Martin Litton, legendary river guide and founder of Grand Canyon Dories.
-Not to mention, the 2013 release of author Kevin Fedarko’s highly acclaimed book, The Emerald Mile, about the fastest dory run through the Grand Canyon ever.
+Dories have become synonymous with Grand Canyon river trips, thanks in no small part to the late Martin Litton, legendary environmental crusader and founder of Grand Canyon Dories.
+These finely-crafted wooden boats were further immortalized in The Emerald Mile, author Kevin Fedarko’s now-classic book about the infamous record-breaking dory run through Grand Canyon.

 2) Colorado River through Cataract Canyon, Utah

 When the whitewater is big in Cataract Canyon, it’s big.
 At peak spring flows, rapids like the infamous Big Drops have been known to rival some of Grand Canyon’s most thrilling and challenging rapids.
 And it’s no secret that a dory is the ultimate vehicle for experiencing the Colorado River’s legendary rapids.
 Add in dramatic canyon scenery and unprecedented access to wild and untamed heart of Canyonlands National Park and this Colorado River dory trip is a worthy Grand Canyon alternative.

 Beyond spring high-water trips, dories can typically be run throughout the season as water levels on this free-flowing river allow.
 Often likened to the luxury car of river crafts, these hard-hulled boats take passengers through the magnificent red rock cathedral in style and comfort.

 With more than 300 miles of free-flowing river and arguably one of America’s most idyllic stretches of runnable whitewater in the U.S., it wasn’t long after launching his Idaho dory operation before Litton got a permit to start running trips on Idaho’s Salmon River.